megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 It's worth noting as well, that there may be subdomains where software solutions are not appropriate, even if they are higly complex core subdomains.
 They are still part of the business so it's worth identifying and considering for high level architectural design decissions.
 If anything, to know what parts of the business the planned software system should and should not focus on.
 You could have a restaurant, for example, who prides themselves in having the best desserts in the city.
 For their business, the recipe development activities constitute a core subdomain.
 This is dependant on the art and craftmanship of the chefs.
 Not an area in which software solutions could help a whole lot.

 It's also worth noting that, just as organizations' business strategies are dynamic, to too can be their subdomain distribution.
 Today's generic subdomain can be tomorrow's core subdomain, and so on.
-For example, imagine a big retail store chain that, up until now, managed inventory in an industry standard way.
+For example, imagine a big retail store chain that, up until now, managed its inventory in an industry standard way.
 But is has grown so much that the standard way of doing things has become a bottleneck for them.
 So they design a new procedure for higly efficient inventory management, and that gives them an edge against competitors.
 Inventory management started as a generic subdoimain for them, but due to an ever evolving business strategy, it became a core subdomain.

 In summary, these are the main characteristics of the three types of subdomains: